wso2/docker-is/dockerfiles/ubuntu/is/README.md

 ## How to update configurations

 Configurations would lie on the Docker host machine and they can be volume mounted to the container. <br>
-As an example, steps required to change the port offset using `carbon.xml` is as follows.
+As an example, steps required to change the port offset using `carbon.xml` is as follows:

 ##### 1. Stop the Identity Server container if it's already running.